lexi-lambda/eff/notes/semantics-zoo.md

 All implementations agree when the `Error` handler is inside the `State` handler, but `eff` disagrees with the other implementations when the reverse is true.
 When the `State` handler is innermost, `mtl`-family libraries provide so-called “transactional state semantics”, which results in modifications to the state within the scope of a `catch` being discarded if an exception is raised.

 The transactional semantics is sometimes useful, so this is sometimes provided as an example of why the `mtl`-family semantics is a feature, not a bug.
-However, it is really just a specific instance of a more general class of interactions that cause `mtl`-family libraries discard state, and other instances are more difficult to justify.
+However, it is really just a specific instance of a more general class of interactions that cause `mtl`-family libraries to discard state, and other instances are more difficult to justify.
 For that reason, my perspective is that this behavior constitutes a bug, and `eff` breaks rank accordingly.

 ## `NonDet` + `Error`